devplayer0/fyp/report.md

 Configuring and using gem5 is somewhat non-trivial when compared with other more commonly used emulators (such as QEMU), especially given the overall lack of documentation for the project.
-Documentation is provided for building the simulator from source, which is necessary as binary distributions aren't provided. gem5 is built for a specific ISA-variant pair, which would lead to a significant matrix of binaries [@gem5_building].
+Instructions are provided for building the simulator from source, which is necessary as binary distributions aren't provided. gem5 is built for a specific ISA-variant pair, which would lead to a significant matrix of binaries in a distribution [@gem5_building].

 The ISA in this project's case is ARM, since an ARM-based platform is being simulated.
 The primary variant used is `opt`, which includes compiler